 - Finally, add the butter and knead until you get a smooth, soft and elastic dough (at first it is quite sticky, knead until you get a uniform dough again).
-If you have an electric dough mixer, you realize that it is ready because it detaches from the mixer bowl and gets caught in the hook.
+If you have a kneading machine, you realize that it is ready because it comes off from the edge of the mixer’s bowl, remaining on the hook.

-- Make a bun with the dough, cover and let it rise until it doubles in volume.
+- Round the dough, cover and leave to rise until doubled in volume.

 - Divide the dough into buns of 40 g / 0.088 lb / 1.41 oz of dough each.
 Place on a buttered baking dish.
 Paint barely with the egg and milk mixture.
 Cover with cling film and let rest until they double in volume.